 Knowing what colleges are looking for can be a challenge—especially since not all colleges desire the same things in an application.
-Different colleges have different standards and requirements for admission, but most want to see that students have taken certain high school courses.
+Different colleges have different standards and requirements for admission, but there are several high school courses that almost all colleges want to see.

 In our recently released College Playbook, we have gathered the high school courses students need on their transcript to be eligible for almost any four-year college.
 The courses below show a solid foundation of learning and are the minimum requirement for any college your students desire to attend.

-Feel free to print this list and share it with your students!
+Feel free to print this list of high school courses colleges want to see and share it with your students!

 Minimum/ Recommended: 4 years, 8 credits